After months of work, Glimmer is landing in Canary today.

 Finally, there will be an upcoming guide in the next week or so that

-describes the new features of the Glimmer engine (attrs, new lifecycle
+describes the new features of the Glimmer engine (attrs

 compatibility with 1.x and testing the 1.x API with existing